evant/sparkle/docs/notes.md

 ex: `Did you know that Spike's age is 10?`.
 This often reads better.
 Unfortunately, this does not work for arrays as it's ambiguous if you are using `and` as an operator or an element separator.

+`always` denotes deep immutability.
+That is, you can't re-assign a variable declared as `always` nor modify it. ex: arrays will throw a runtime exception if you attempt to do so.

 ## Variable Assignment

 It's unclear what's allowed on the right side of a variable assignment.
 I went with an expression as there should be no